CircleOfPlates/TableHop/RAILWAY_FIXED_DEPLOYMENT.md

 1. Verify `DATABASE_URL` is set correctly
 2. Check if PostgreSQL service is running
 3. Ensure SSL is enabled for production

+### If Frontend Health Check Fails:

+1. Verify the `/health` route is accessible
+2. Check that the health endpoint returns proper JSON
+3. Ensure the Railway configuration has `healthcheckPath: "/health"`

 ## 📞 Need Help?